five-over-four/color_steganographer/README.md

 Decode such a message from `encoded.png` with the command `python stegano.py encoded.png -d`.
 If the encoded message is very long, it's recommended you pipe the result into a file with the `>` operator; `python stegano.py encoded.png -d > target.txt`.

 ## Encoding tweaks
 To use more bits of each colour for the message, use the `-b` or `--bitlevel` flag, with numbers 1-8, 1 being the least bits (most discreet) and 8 being the most extreme (0 bits for colour information!).
-To skip all but every Nth pixel (up -> down, then left -> right), use the `-s` or `--skipping` flag. `-s 0` causes the program to try to populate the image *evenly* with encoded pixels, more useful with shorter messages.
+To skip all but every Nth pixel (up -> down, then left -> right), use the `-s` or `--skipping` flag.
+The `-s 0` flag is default functionality, attempting to spread the pixels evenly across the iamge.
+This can by bypassed with `-s N`.

 For instance, to encode the file `source.txt` into `example.png`, storing 4 bits per pixel, and skipping all but every 3rd pixel, you'd use the command